 - Theme A: Relationship and families;

 - Theme B: Religion and Life;

-- Theme C: The Existence of God and Revelation;
+- Theme C: Peace and conflict;

-- Theme D: Religion, Peace and Conflict;
+- Theme E: Religion, Crime and Punishment;

-Students will be assessed on their knowledge and understanding of the specification content and on their ability to understand, analyse and evaluate the aspects of the religions they have explored.
-Students will have regular online quizzes for homework to test their knowledge and practice short answer GCSE questions.
-Throughout the course students are regularly assessed within class on GCSE questions, ensuring they are developing the skills needed to be successful in the subject.
+Students will be assessed on their knowledge and understanding of the specification content and on their ability to analyse and evaluate the aspects of the religions they have explored.
+Throughout the course students are regularly assessed within class, ensuring they are developing the skills needed to be successful in the subject.